Edith Bunker: Death

 Beneath his crusty, irascible exterior, Archie is intensely protective of Edith and becomes upset at the mere thought of losing her.
 In the episode "Too Good Edith," the 209th and final episode of All in the Family, Edith becomes seriously ill while frantically helping Archie cook a large Irish dinner for a St. Patrick's Day party at the bar.
 She had been suffering from phlebitis and decided not to tell Archie, but when he finds out about it he scolds her for hiding it from him.

 In the sequel series Archie Bunker's Place, Archie's worst nightmare becomes a reality when Edith dies (off-camera) from a stroke.
 In the one-hour Season 2 premiere, "Archie Alone" (which first aired on November 2, 1980), Archie is still in denial weeks after Edith's death and refuses to take Stephanie to visit her grave.
 Near the episode's end, after neighbors and friends had removed Edith's personal items to help him to cope, Archie, alone in the now-empty bedroom, finds one of her pink slippers left behind underneath the bed, and breaks down in tears as he recalls the morning he discovered Edith had died in her sleep during the night:

 Fearing being typecast in "submissive" roles, Jean Stapleton had wished to leave her role as a regular character, although she was open to guest appearances (in interviews, Stapleton has stated the role of Edith had reached its potential).
 Her appearances in the prior season sharply declined: she appeared in only four episodes of the 1979–1980 season.
-It was with great reluctance that producer Norman Lear agreed to have the character killed off.
+It was with great reluctance that producer Norman Lear agreed to have the character killed off, despite CBS being willing to do so.
 When Stapleton reminded him that Edith was a fictional character, Lear took a long pause, causing Stapleton to think she had hurt him.
 Finally, Lear said, "To me, she isn't [fictional]," but ultimately made the decision to have Edith die.

 Stapleton later appeared as a presenter on the 1981 Primetime Emmy Awards telecast (after the episode "Archie Alone" aired) and said to the viewing audience: "See!
 I'm still here!"

 Cultural impact

 Edith and Archie's chairs have been noted as famous pieces of history by their inclusion in the National Museum of American History.
+In 1992, Edith was impersonated by Randy Davison on America's Funniest People.
 In 2009, Edith Bunker was included in Yahoo!'s Top 10 TV Moms from Six Decades of Television for the decade 1971–1979.